HoTT/Coq-HoTT/STYLE.md

 ### 1.4.2.
 Higher inductive types ###

 Every higher inductive type technically assumes some `Axioms`.
-These axioms are asserted globally by the corresponding `HIT/` file, since there's not much point to assuming a HIT without the axioms that make it work.
+These axioms are asserted globally by the corresponding `HIT/` file or `Colimits/GraphQuotient`, since there's not much point to assuming a HIT without the axioms that make it work.

 ### 1.4.3.
 Relationships between axioms ###

 The file `UnivalenceImpliesFunext` shows, as its name implies, that univalence implies funext.
-Thus, if you import this file, then whenever you have assumed univalence, then funext is also true automatically and doesn't need to be assumed separately.
-(This is usually good, to simplify your hypotheses, unless you are working in part of the core that `UnivalenceImpliesFunext` depends on.)
+However, this file is not needed in practice, since in `Types/Universe` we assert axiomatically that univalence implies funext.

 Similarly, the file `HIT/IntervalImpliesFunext` proves funext from the interval type assumed in `HIT/Interval`, so if you import this file